ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 prevents infinite loops in the presence of routing loops, and matches the choices in IPsec {{?IPSEC=RFC4301}}.

-Implementors need to ensure that they do not forward any link-local traffic onto a different interface than the one it was received on.
+Implementers need to ensure that they do not forward any link-local traffic onto a different interface than the one it was received on.
 IP proxies also need to properly reply to packets destined to link-local multicast addresses.